Retrofit vs. Replace: Which Is the Right Choice for Your Garage Door?

 • Check the garage door: Take a look at your garage door and inspect its condition — gaps between the weatherstripping and the garage floor can invite pests.

-Keep Pests and Insects Away With Garage Door Maintenance From Custom Overhead Doors
+Keep Pests and Insects Away With Garage Door Maintenance From Custom Door & Gate

-If you’re battling an ongoing pest infestation, trust the experts at Custom Overhead Doors to inspect your garage door system and develop a solution so your home can be pest-free.
+If you’re battling an ongoing pest infestation, trust the experts at Custom Door & Gate to inspect your garage door system and develop a solution so your home can be pest-free.
 With routine garage door maintenance, our team will assess your door for signs of wear and inspect and replace your weatherstripping as needed.
 To schedule garage door maintenance services, call us today at 919-457-9489 or fill out our online contact form.

 Ideas For Converting Your Garage